 BUSINESSES SHOULD RESPECT THE INTERESTS OF, AND BE RESPONSIVE TO ALL STAKEHOLDERS, ESPECIALLY THOSE WHO ARE DISADVANTAGED, VULNERABLE, AND MARGINALIZED.

-1. Has the Company mapped its internal and external stakeholders?
+- 1. Has the Company mapped its internal and external stakeholders?
+Yes. - 2.
+Out of the above, has the Company identified the disadvantaged, vulnerable & marginalized stakeholders.

 Yes.